 - Do Neocate products contain soy?
 (No way!)

 That last question is one of my favorites, because our answer is so unique.
-Many of you may be aware that a lot of infants with a cow milk allergy also are allergic to soy.
+You may be aware that a lot of infants with a cow milk allergy also are allergic to soy.
 This is sometimes termed milk soy protein intolerance (MSPI).
-For many, many years Neocate families in the U.S. have asked us over and over if we could remove the soy oil from Neocate Infant.
+For a while, U.S. Neocate families have requested if we could remove the soy oil from Neocate Infant.
 They told us that, while the medical community told them highly refined soy oil was okay, they were still wary.

-On top of requests from parents, some U.S. healthcare professionals also asked us if it would be possible to remove soy oil (more on that below).
-I’ll tell you the history behind removing soy oil from Neocate Infant, and I’ll also try to answer some questions from a medical perspective about soy oil for those with a soy allergy.
+On top of requests from parents, some U.S. healthcare professionals also asked us if it would be possible to remove soy oil.
+Here’s a quick history behind removing soy oil from Neocate Infant.
+I’ll also try to answer some questions from a medical perspective about soy oil for those with a soy allergy.

 Why did Neocate use soy oil in the past?